herbertli/NYC-Transit-and-Weather/PROJECT_README.txt

 weather_readme.txt
 turnstile_readme.txt

-the data should be browseable at: /user/hl1785/data/
+the entire project's data is located at: /user/hl1785/data/ (if access if needed please email hl1785@nyu.edu)

 see the individual readmes for more details